rdubois-crypto/UnruggableWallet/README.md

 ### Signature session

-Assuming user generated their public key according to previous section, they now want to jointly sign a message `msg`
+Assuming user generated their public key according to previous section, they now want to jointly sign a message `msg`.
+An example session is provided in

 #### Round 1
 In first round, user1 and user2 generates public and secret nonces.
 Public are shared, secret keep in respective secure domain.